Narrowband Radio Technosignature Search toward 3I/ATLAS with FAST: Results

 We further investigate the distribution of potential candidates by the scatter plot in Figure \ref{fig:candidate_scatter}.
 A large fraction of potential candidates cluster within several restricted frequency windows rather than being uniformly distributed across the band.
 In particular, prominent concentrations coincide with the civil aviation band and the navigation satellites.
 The drift rates span a broad range, forming an overall band-like distribution, suggesting that these potential candidates are likely dominated by RFI with similar phenomenology.

 All selected potential candidates are reexamined by a visual inspection of the dynamic spectra.
-Almost all the potential candidates are false positives mentioned in \cite{2022AJ....164..160T}, which can be directly excluded.
+Almost all the potential candidates are two kinds of obvious false positives mentioned in \cite{2022AJ....164..160T}, which can be directly excluded.
 Specifically, those potential candidates fall at the expected drift rates in Figure \ref{fig:candidate_scatter} are also filtered during the visual inspection.
-Five potential candidates survive after visual inspection, and exhibit similar ``chirp-up'' feature, instead of constant linear drift, which are listed in Table \ref{table:cand_list}.
-All these five chirp-up signal are found in the observation on 5 January 2026.
+Seven potential candidates survive after visual inspection, and exhibit similar ``chirp-up'' feature, instead of constant linear drift, which are listed in Table \ref{table:cand_list}.
+All these seven chirp-up signal are found in the observation on 5 January 2026.

-Figure \ref{fig:chirp-up_signal} (a) illustrates an example of these chirp-up drifting signals (Other four chirp-up potential candidates are shown in Appendix \ref{sec:appendix_Chirp_up}).
+Figure \ref{fig:chirp-up_signal} (a) illustrates an example of these chirp-up drifting signals (Other six chirp-up potential candidates are shown in Appendix \ref{sec:appendix_Chirp_up}).
 We also identify a potential candidate exhibiting a chirp-up morphology, however, a morphologically similar signal is present in the reference beam (See Figure \ref{fig:chirp-up_signal} (b)).
 We therefore reject this as RFI, which suggests that the chirp-up signals may share a common instrumental origin.